jescalan/accord/readme.md

 - jade
 - ejs
 - handlebars
+- mustache

-We are always looking to add precompile support for more languages, but it can be difficult.
+We are always looking to add precompile support for more languages, but it can be difficult, as client-side templaye support isn't always the first thing on language authors' minds.
 Any contributions that help to expand this list are greatly appreciated!

+When using a language supporting client-side templates, make sure to check the [docs](docs) for that language for more details.
+In general, you'll get back a stringified function from the `compileClient` or `compileFileClient` methods, and a string of client helpers from the `clientHelpers` methods.
+You can take these, organize them, and write them to files however you wish.
+Usually the best way is to write the helpers to a file first, then iterate through each of the client-compiled functions, assigning them a name so they can be accessed later on.

 ### Adding Languages